JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_2007_Winter.md

 ## An Invitation To Membership

-By Lenny Cowles, Membership Chair
+By _Lenny Cowles_, Membership Chair

 “A social group of human beings in coordinated working harmony stands for a force far greater than the simple sum of its parts.” [[UB 133:5.6](/en/The_Urantia_Book/133#p5_6)] We associate with each other in order to share a common purpose the worldwide dissemination of _The Urantia Book_ and its teachings.
 More simply stated; organized efforts build wonders to behold.